Lolliedieb/lolMiner-releases/README.md

 # lolMiner
 ### AMD & Nvidia & Intel Miner for Etchash, Autolykos2, Beam, Grin, Ae, ALPH, Flux, Equihash, Kaspa, Nexa, Ironfish and more
-### Best Dual Miner for KASPA and ALPH with full Unlock LHR in all ALGOs
+### Best Dual Miner for ALPH and IRON and KARLSEN and RADIANT with full Unlock LHR in all ALGOs

 A git repository for lolMiner release versions